ahmedqamesh/canmops/README.md

 Replace the -S argument based on the interface used (-S for SocketCAN, -K for Kvaser, -A for AnaGate), and adjust the -nodeid argument according to the specific Node ID of the chip.

 ## Contributing and Contact Information:
-We welcome contributions from the community please contact : `ahmed.qamesh@cern.ch`.
+We welcome contributions from the community please contact : `ahmed.qamesh@gmail.com`.